offline-trust/security-blanket/docs/docs/digital-map-template.md

 ## Essential Accounts

 AccountName/ID - location
-* How To Access (tools, credentials.-. list each in a separate bullet))
+* How To Access (tools, credentials... list each in a separate bullet))
     - PwdMgr
     - MFA:
     - ID